 I. APPLICABILITY OF THE PLAN

 Jury Divisional Areas

-The Northern District of Alabama encompasses thirty-one counties divided among seven divisions, defined by 28 U.S.C. § 81(a).
-For purposes of the Plan, the court shall be divided into the following four combinations of divisions, herein referred to as "Divisional Areas."
+The Northern District of Alabama encompasses thirty-one counties divided among seven divisions.
+For purposes of the Plan, the court shall be divided into the following five combinations of divisions, herein referred to as "Divisional Areas."